GianniVanHavermaet/Python/cmd-arguments.md

-# Usage of commandline arguments
+# Usage of command-line arguments

 Example how to use module 'argparse' for command-line arguments within a Python script.